RaulS22/Projeto-Computacional/mamute_denoise/README.md

 # mamute_denoise

-files or remove it (using FFT or Wavelet transform)
+This package can be used to handle audio files.
+It can either add noise (using add_noise) or remove it (using FFT or Wavelet transform).

 ## Installation